Satisfactory Academic Progress

 If a student's appeal is approved he/she will be placed on financial aid probation for one term.
 The student’s record will be reviewed again at the end of the subsequent term to determine if he or she is now in compliance with the requirements of probation.
 In the case where it will take a student several semesters to fully comply with SAP standards, as long as the student continues to meet the requirements of the SAP probation plan, the student will be eligible to receive federal aid.

-Applicants whose appeals are denied will be notified in writing of the decision and will be asked to contact the Office of Financial Aid to explore alternative options to help fund their education and develop a plan to recover their federal financial aid.
+Applicants whose appeals are denied will be notified of the decision in writing and will be asked to contact the Office of Financial Aid to explore alternative options to help fund their education and develop a plan to recover their federal financial aid.

 Contact: Senior Director, Student Financial Services for additional supporting document and academic plan.